Enumerating pencils with moving ramification on curves: Introduction

 The structure of this paper is as follows.
 We collect a series of preliminary facts in \S \ref{preliminary_section}.
 We develop the main geometric input in \S \ref{weighted_section}, proving Theorem \ref{genus1_weighted_count}. \S \ref{unweighted_section} is purely combinatorial: here we deduce Theorem \ref{genus1_unweighted_count} and Theorem \ref{genus1_duality} from Theorem \ref{genus1_weighted_count}.
 Finally, we explain the degeneration method in \S \ref{degeneration_section}, giving a precise version of Theorem \ref{degeneration}.

 5pt

 {\bf Acknowledgments:} I am grateful to my advisor, Johan de Jong, for numerous ideas and stimulating discussions throughout the course of this project.
-I also thank Amol Aggarwal, Dawei Chen, Henry Liu, Melissa Liu, Brian Osserman, Nicola Tarasca, and Michael Thaddeus for helpful comments and conversations.
+I also thank Amol Aggarwal, Andrei Bud, Dawei Chen, Henry Liu, Melissa Liu, Brian Osserman, Nicola Tarasca, and Michael Thaddeus for helpful comments and conversations, as well as the anonymous referee for numerous corrections.
 This project was undertaken with the support of an NSF Graduate Research Fellowship.